-EXPLAIN: You can issue the EXPLAIN statement on XQuery statements and SQL/XML statements to quickly see the access plan for these statements, including whether DB2 database server uses indexes.
-To issue the EXPLAIN statement for an XQuery statement, use the XQuery keyword followed by an XQuery statement that is enclosed in single or double quotation marks, as in the following example: EXPLAIN PLAN SELECTION FOR XQUERY 'for \$c in $\label{local_db2-fn:xmlcolumn} $$ db2-fn:xmlcolumn("XISCANTABLE.XMLCOL")/a[@x="1"]/b[@y="2"] return c' $$ for $$ c'$ $$ and $$ c'$ $$ for $$ c'$ $$ for$
+You can issue the EXPLAIN statement on XQuery statements and SQL/XML statements to quickly see the access plan for these statements, including whether DB2 database server uses indexes.
+To issue the EXPLAIN statement for an XQuery statement, use the XQuery keyword followed by an XQuery statement that is enclosed in single or double quotation marks, as in the following example:

+EXPLAIN PLAN SELECTION FOR XQUERY 'for \$c in db2-fn:xmlcolumn("XISCANTABLE.XMLCOL")/a[@x="1"]/b[@y="2"] return \$c'

 DB2 captures the access plan information in the EXPLAIN tables.
 The expected sequence size for any XML columns are stored in the SEQUENCE_SIZES column of the EXPLAIN_STREAM table.
 You might also notice data in the EXPLAIN_PREDICATE table for several predicates that you do not recognize.
 These predicates are generated by the DB2 database server during the EXPLAIN operation to evaluate XPath expressions that are used in an index scan.
 You do not need to evaluate this predicate information.
-These predicates not part of the optimizer plan and thus have a value of -1 in the PREDICATE ID and FILTER FACTOR columns.
+These predicates not part of the optimizer plan and thus have a value of -1 in the PREDICATE_ID and FILTER_FACTOR columns.

-Alternatively, you can avoid manually interpreting the EXPLAIN tables by using the Visual Explain tool to view graphical depictions of these access plans.
+Alternatively, you can avoid manually interpreting the EXPLAIN tables by using IBM Data Studio to view graphical depictions of these access plans.
+For more details, see Diagramming access plans with Visual Explain.

 The following nodes are displayed in the graphs to show XML operations: